Regular laundry detergents are usually rendered ineffective in cleaning ugly yellow sweat stains that ruin your favorite clothes.

 You may also try a combination of half a cup each of vinegar and baking soda, and leave it overnight.
 For delicate fabrics such as rayon, silk, wool, etc., you may blot the stained area with the diluted vinegar solution before washing them.

-Borax: Borax can prove effective in getting rid of stubborn sweat stains from your clothes.
+Borax: Borax can prove useful in getting rid of stubborn sweat stains from your clothes.

 For this, you will have to apply a past of one tablespoon of this powder and a little water on the affected area.
 Leave it for approximately 30 minutes.
 Finally, scrub it away and wash the garment as usual.
 Do not use borax on delicate fabrics, though.

 Meat Tenderizer: Surprisingly, an enzymatic meat tenderizer (non-seasoned) can also work as a great deodorant and sweat stain remover.

 To use this trick, you need to moisten the stained patch with water, sprinkling the tenderizer on it, and then rub it.
 Launder as usual.
 Meat tenderizers contain enzymes like bromelain that help break down the proteins in sweat without ruining the fabric.

 Furthermore, people have claimed to have gotten rid of ugly yellow sweat stains from their clothes using unusual remedies like hair shampoo (formulated for oily hair), clear mouthwash, white toothpaste, moistened denture tablets, vodka, and even baby wipes.
 For stains on delicate and un-washable fabrics, it is best to get them cleaned professionally.

 - Before using any of the methods mentioned above for cleaning sweat stains, make sure you test them on a small area.
 Moreover, in the case of stubborn sweat stains, you may have to repeat these methods more than once.